jorgegorka/svelte-router/README.md

 navigateTo('setup', 'es') // Will redirect to /configuracion
 ```

-There is also available a function called _localisedRoute_ that will return a string with the translated route.
-If you just want the translation and not navigating to the route.
+There is also available a function called _localisedRoute_ that will return a string with the translated route, in case you just want the translation and not navigating to the route.

 Inside your application you just need to define your routes using the default language (_route name_) and then when you specify a language, the route will be translated to the specified language automatically.